-This TED talk, Sheena Iyengar: The art of choosing, drills down into some of the dead end beliefs we harbor.
-She makes a solid research-based case for two erroneous assumptions we often make.
-One is that you make your own choices, and the other, that more options make for better choices.
+Google: Iyengar on The Art of Choosing, for a TED talk that challenges our naive belief in free choice.
+Sheena Iyengar makes a solid research-based case for two erroneous assumptions we often make.
+One is that we make our own choices, and the other, that more options make for better choices.

 Superior virtue is not virtuous, and so has virtue.